GathunguAlex/Artticals/README.md

 # Object Relations Assessment

-For this assignment, we're going to be working to help New Yorker Magazine organize its articles and contributors into categories for their new website.
+For this assignment, we're going to be working to help New Yorker Magazine organize its articles and categories for their new website.

 - An article belongs to a category and a category can have many articles.